niamhbrowne/ms3_task_manager_final/README.md

 <li>Enabled automatic deployment on Heroku from github so when I pushed my code from my gitpod workspace to my github repository it also pushed the code over to Heroku</li>
 </ol>

-Created requirements.txt file
-Added Procfile for Heroku
-Added, commited and pushed code to Heroku

 ### Database
-Mongo DB Flask
+I installed Flask Framework to my gitpod workspace and then used the Mongo DB for the project.